 Dr. Alexandra A. Roche, Pediatrics

-Dr. Alexandra Roche is a board-certified pediatrician who treats kids and teens in the adolescent medicine program at CHOC Children’s.
+Dr. Alexandra Roche is a board-certified pediatrician who treats kids and teens in the adolescent medicine program at CHOC Hospital in Orange.
 Dr. Roche received her medical degree from New York Medical College.
 She completed her internship and residency at CHOC.

 1201 W La Veta

 - Pediatrics Residency

 - CalOptima Circle of Care Award – 2014